python/cpython/Doc/library/codecs.rst

 .. method:: Codec.decode(input[, errors])

    Decodes the object *input* and returns a tuple (output object, length consumed).
-   In a Unicode context, decoding converts a plain string encoded using a particular character set encoding to a Unicode object.
+Decoding converts a bytes object encoded using a particular character set encoding to a string object.

-   *input* must be an object which provides the ``bf_getreadbuf`` buffer slot.
-   Python strings, buffer objects and memory mapped files are examples of objects providing this slot.
+   *input* must be a bytes object or one which provides the read-only character buffer interface -- for example, buffer objects and memory mapped files.

    *errors* defines the error handling to apply.
 It defaults to ``'strict'`` handling.